bsc-pm/dlb/README.md

 ## Branching Strategy

-Please note that the `main` branch is used as the development branch for this project.
-It may contain experimental features and is not guaranteed to be stable.
-For stable releases, please refer to the tagged versions in the repository.
+The `main` branch serves as the integration branch for new features.
+All changes merged into `main` have passed CI and review, but the branch evolves continuously and may not represent a stable release.
+For stable, maintained releases, please refer to the `dlb-*` branches or the [Releases][releases] page.

 ## Installation